Coach Trip series 15

 Coach Trip 15, also known as Coach Trip: Road to Marbs is the fifteenth series of Coach Trip in the United Kingdom.
-The filming took place between October and November 2016 (before Deal or No Deal ended).
+The filming took place between October and November 2016.
 Production company 12 Yard confirmed that the series is a second "Road to..." version of Coach Trip.
 The series began airing on E4 on 16 January 2017 for 30 episodes concluding on 24 February 2017.